Popular Isabela Island cruise ships Explore all cruise ships

-Myriad of activities are available, ranging from snorkeling, swimming, and sunbathing, to bird-watching, hiking, and horse riding.
+Myriad activities range from snorkeling, swimming, and sunbathing to bird-watching, hiking, and horse riding.

-Puerto Villamil and Nearby Areas - Isabela Island Cruises take in a variety of interesting points around the large island.
+Puerto Villamil and Nearby Areas - Isabela Island Cruises take in various interesting points around the large island.
 Puerto Villamil is a small port in the south of the island, and it is home to the majority of the island’s population.
-You can enjoy the fishing-community vibe, sample tasty freshly caught seafood, engage with the cheerful children, shop for souvenirs in the colourful stores, and admire the islets that dot the shore.
-Stroll along the boardwalk, leading through mangroves, and see flamingoes, gallinules, whimbrels, and more.
+You can enjoy the fishing community vibe, sample tasty freshly caught seafood, engage with the cheerful children, shop for souvenirs in the colorful stores, and admire the islets that dot the shore.
+Stroll along the boardwalk leading through mangroves and see flamingoes, gallinules, whimbrels, and more.
 The Tortoise Breeding Center sits at the end of the boardwalk, helping to conserve sea tortoises.
-The harbour is often filled with small luxury yachts and other sailing vessels, many of which carry passengers on exciting Galapagos cruises.
+The harbor is often filled with small luxury yachts and other sailing vessels, many carrying passengers on exciting Galapagos cruises.

-Swim and snorkel at Concha de Perla, observing an assortment of bird life as well as vibrant tropical fish, turtles, and sea lions.
-Head to the Iguana Crossing, in the western part of the village, to see many iguanas travelling between the lagoons and beach, and take a trip to Flamingoes Lake, awash with shades of pink and white thanks to the huge number of flamingos that live here.
+Swim and snorkel at Concha de Perla, observing various bird life and vibrant tropical fish, turtles, and sea lions.
+Head to the Iguana Crossing, in the western part of the village, to see many iguanas traveling between the lagoons and beach, and take a trip to Flamingoes Lake, awash with shades of pink and white thanks to the huge number of flamingos that live here.
 You can also learn more about the area’s history and heritage at El Muro de las Lagrimas / the Wall of Tears.
-A soaring wall, it was built between the mid 1940s and late 1950s using convict labour, with thousands of lives lost during the gruelling construction.
+A soaring wall, it was built between the mid-1940s and late 1950s using convict labor, with thousands of lives lost during the grueling construction.

-Sierra Negra Volcano - Hiking enthusiasts are sure to love the opportunity of the steep ascent to the rim of Sierra Negra Volcano.
-The hike up takes around two hours, with great vistas all around.
-Upon reaching the top you can feast your eyes on the world’s third-biggest caldera, surrounded by lush vegetation and home to several types of finch.
+Sierra Negra Volcano - Hiking enthusiasts will love the opportunity of the steep ascent to the rim of Sierra Negra Volcano.
+The hike takes around two hours, with great vistas all around.
+Upon reaching the top, you can feast your eyes on the world’s third-biggest caldera, surrounded by lush vegetation and home to several types of finch.
 Horse riding provides a different perspective of the beautiful area.

-Moreno Point and Elizabeth Bay - Heading a bit farther north, Moreno Point offers terrific dinghy excursions, complete with terrific bird-spotting opportunities.
+Moreno Point and Elizabeth Bay - Heading a bit farther north, Moreno Point offers terrific dinghy excursions, complete with amazing bird-spotting opportunities.
 Alternatively, you can enjoy scenic hiking through the lava rocks and look for whale-tip sharks in the waters.
-Climb into a small dinghy to explore the small islets off the coast of Elizabeth Bay, seeing unique mangrove forests, observing penguins and blue-footed boobies on the craggy rocks, and getting close to sea lions and various fish species with some snorkeling adventures.
+Climb into a small dinghy to explore the small islets off the coast of Elizabeth Bay, see unique mangrove forests, observe penguins and blue-footed boobies on the craggy rocks, and get close to sea lions and various fish species with some snorkeling adventures.

 Urbina Bay - Sitting at the bottom of Alcedo Volcano, the land around Urbina Bay rose significantly in the 1950s, leading to much stranded aquatic life.
-Today, you can wander across patches of land that were once at the bottom of the ocean, marvelling at dried coral and shells.
-Snorkeling lets you explore the fascinating underwater world, spotting schools of colourful fish, rays, and turtles.
-Hawks fly overhead, and the sandy shores are rife with the large leathery-looking land iguanas and, in the wet season, giant tortoises.
+Today, you can wander across patches of land that were once at the bottom of the ocean, marveling at dried coral and shells.
+Snorkeling lets you explore the fascinating underwater world, spotting schools of colorful fish, rays, and turtles.
+Hawks fly overhead, and the sandy shores are rife with large, leathery-looking land iguanas and, in the wet season, giant tortoises.

-Bolivar Channel - Many Isabela island cruises sail through the Bolivar Channel, a channel that separates Isabela Island and the neighbouring Fernandina Island.
-The coldest waters in the Galapagos area, it is common to see whales and dolphins swimming near to your cruise boat.
+Bolivar Channel - Many Isabela island cruises sail through the Bolivar Channel, a channel that separates Isabela Island and the neighboring Fernandina Island.
+In the coldest waters in the Galapagos area, it is common to see whales and dolphins swimming near your cruise boat.